wangshan/draft-wang-ppm-differential-privacy/draft-wang-ppm-differential-privacy.md

     for (nonce, measurement) in zip(nonces, measurements):
         assert len(nonce) == Vdaf.NONCE_SIZE

-        # Each Client adds Client-DP noise to its measurement.
+        # Each Client adds Client randomization noise to its
+        # measurement.
         noisy_measurement = \
             dp_policy.add_noise_to_measurement(measurement)
         # Each Client shards its measurement into input shares.